jessezwu/dr_external_deploy/README.md

-Scripts to help import external deployments into DataRobot's monitoring framework.
+Scripts to help import and interact with external deployments in DataRobot's monitoring framework.